nisanthchunduru/fairplay/README.md

 end
 ```

-Enqueue the job with Fairplay
+Start enqueuing the job with `Fairplay.enqueue`

 ```ruby
 Fairplay.enqueue(ProcessMessage, message_id)
 ```

-In a typical scenario, Fairplay will enqueue jobs in Sidekiq immediately.
-However, when a job hits a rate limit, Fairplay will enqueue every subsequent job with the specificed delay (utilizing Sidekiq's [Scheduled Jobs](https://github.com/mperham/sidekiq/wiki/Scheduled-Jobs) feature).
+In a normal scenario, `Fairplay.enqueue` enqueues a job in Sidekiq immediately.
+However, when a job hits a rate limit, `Fairplay.enqueue` will place a time delay (known as penalty) between every subsequent job (utilizing Sidekiq's [Scheduled Jobs](https://github.com/mperham/sidekiq/wiki/Scheduled-Jobs) feature).

 When

 - A new rate limit period begins
-- ***And*** all rate limits jobs have been processed
+- ***And*** all rate limited jobs have been processed

-Fairplay will a start to enqueue new jobs immediately.
+`Fairplay.enqueue` will resume its normal behaviour and start to enqueue new jobs immediately.
 This behaviour preserves the order of of jobs.